OSC/ood-documentation/source/authentication/overview/configure-logout.rst

      the URI the user is redirected to when accessing the logout URI above

      Default
-       Redirect to the :ref:`dashboard` log out page
+       Redirect to the dashboard's log out page

        .. code-block:: yaml